I always feel like a broken record when I say this, but if you are a blogger, influencer, or content creator — you NEED to be on Pinterest.

 In order to create one, head over to Pinterest and sign up for one or convert your existing account.
 I’ve always recommended just creating a new one because then you will have to spend time cleaning up your boards.
 Meanwhile, making a new account takes like 15 seconds max.

 Why Bloggers + Content Creators Should Be On Pinterest

 Pinterest is my #1 traffic source to my website like ever.
 And I’ll even let you in on a little secret.
 I was able to monetize my blog, become a full-time business owner, and replace the income from my old job WITHOUT thousands of page views a month.Pinterest is my #1 traffic source -- learn how it can become yours too!Click To Tweet

 Yes, I’m still a relatively small blogger in terms of numbers but you would never guess that from my income.

-And it’s all because of Pinterest!
+Guess what?
+It’s all because of Pinterest!

 I was able to create a Pinterest presence and build it up to be a constant flow of traffic for me and even a source of potential clients.
 I was even able to establish myself as a Pinterest pro and start managing other people’s accounts.

 You should be on Pinterest because hello, it’s an absolutely free source of traffic.
 FREE!
 There’s no reason to be passing up that opportunity at all.